 In contrast, when you partner with an ASO:

-The best outsourcing partner for your business depends on its needs.
+The best outsourcing partner for your business depends on several factors including company size, industry, growth trajectory and risk tolerance.
 If your company is smaller and requires flexible HR services, an ASO may be the right choice.
 If you run a larger small business that needs extensive HR support, benefits administration and risk management planning, a PEO may be a better fit.

 The good news is that shopping for HR outsourcing services lets you explore both options.
 Many of the best PEOs usually have an ASO offering, so if you’re unsure, you can always start with an ASO service suite and graduate to a full-fledged PEO solution.